CompEvol/NZGOT/README.md

 =====

-The toolkit is initially designed to analyse various types of data collected from New Zealand Genomic Observatory project, but we hope these tools would become useful and reusable tools for data analysis in bioinformatics and ecology.
+The toolkit is initially designed to analyse various types of data collected from New Zealand Genomic Observatory project, but we are aimed to integrate these tools to create an open-source framework useful and reusable for data analysis and modelling in bioinformatics and ecology.

+The minimum version of Java 1.7 is required.
 The whole software has the dependencies on BioJava (http://biojava.org) and JEBL (http://jebl.sourceforge.net).

 Each tool should have its core package containing the main code, and separated owners who have its copyright and are responsible to maintain it.
 It contains the following tools:

 1) Community matrix analysis.